Variability of MHD Instabilities in Benign Termination of High-Current Runaway Electron Beams in the JET and DIII-D Tokamaks: MHD modeling of the termination boundaries

 In addition, the effect of using different resistivities in the MHD calculations was investigated.
 For this purpose, the linear, normalized growth rates $\gamma\,\tau_A$ were scanned for the DIII-D reference case over a range of $l_i$ values, as shown in Fig.~\ref{fig:modeling_gamma_vs_li}.
 One can see that using different resistivities modifies the calculated growth rates only for the high $l_i$ values identified with internal kink modes (red region).
 However, no new types of instabilities nor shifts of the stability boundaries are observed.
 In this linear picture, the external–kink events (blue region) are significantly more rapid in nature, yielding larger growth rates.
 A rather stable region is found for medium $l_i$ values (see yellow region), where normalized growth rates are below 1\%, and in which stabilizing effects, such as flows or finite Larmor radius effects, can suppress such slowly growing modes.
 While this analysis is based on the growth rates, a realistic calculation of $\delta B$ values would require more sophisticated, non-linear MHD modeling with complex synthetic diagnostics and is the subject of future work.
+In addition, such future work could explore whether flatter current profiles and, consequently, flatter $q$-profiles could lead to more global mode structure, beneficial for efficient stochastication.
+A direct comparison with the growth rates assessed experimentally, e.g., in Tab.~\ref{tab:growth_rate_comparison} or Fig.~\ref{fig:Ip_vs_gamma_dotB_vs_deltaB}, shows that the predicted mode growth is faster than what is observed experimentally.
+This suggests that there are effects damping the mode growth in reality, such as nonlinear resistive effects or stabilizing influences from the wall, which are not included in the current modeling.
 The vertical lines in Fig. \ref{fig:modeling_gamma_vs_li} correspond to the $l_i$ values used in Fig.~\ref{fig:jqeigefunction_vs_radius} and shown in the corresponding linestyle and color.

 Figure~\ref{fig:modeling_parameter_space} shows the full scan in kink stability space.
 This was plotted for the DIII-D case, as corresponding JET simulations in all presented aspect produced nearly identical results.
 This agreement between the two machines is expected since kink stability relies on normalized, dimensionless quantities and the precise equilibrium shape or absolute current values play a minor role.
 As shown in the figure, all relevant instability boundaries observed in the experiment (dotted lines) are qualitatively reproduced in the modeling (dashed line).
 While the simulated sawteeth structures are generally larger than observed experimentally, this can be explained by the realistic trajectory of the experiment, which typically hits the uppermost part of each sawtooth when lowering the edge safety factor.
 In addition, the exact slope of the upper termination boundary strongly depends on the exact shape of the assumed current profile, which cannot be measured experimentally.
 An exact match between experiment and theory is not expected, as the equilibria generated from a single reference case cannot perfectly represent the experimental ensemble of discharges.